ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    ```
    {:codeblock}

-   Execute the following command to load the values the file created above:
+   Execute the following command to load values from the file created above:
    ```sh
    sysctl -p
    ```